Back to Peafowl Articles

 Antibiotics:

 Tylan 200 for cattle.
 Tylan 200 has proven to be an excellent antibiotic for peafowl.
-Tylan 200 is especially good for treating peafowl with swollen eye sinuses.

-1-2 cc as a shot in the leg muscle or the breast muscle for birds over 1 year old.
+1-2 cc as a shot in the leg or the breast muscle for birds over 1 year old.

-½-1 cc as a shot in the leg muscle or the breast muscle for birds under 1 year old.
+½-1 cc as a shot in the leg or the breast muscle for birds under 1 year old.

 Mix 1 ½ teaspoons of Tylan powder into 1 gallon of water and mix thoroughly.